 Viale, P., Février, S., Gérôme, F., Vilard, H.

 To modelize infinite photonic crystal fibre (PCF) with 2D-finite-geometry mode solver, it is necessary to use a perfectly matched layer (PML).
 We have performed a new type of PML design to simulate propagation in PCFs.
 The results obtained with index-guiding PCFs are in very good agreement with previous theoretical published results.
 Our PML is quickly optimized.
 The link between MATLAB and ...

-Department of Electrical Engineering, Yale University, New Haven, CT
+Department of Electrical and Computer Engineering, Rice University, Houston, TX, USA